safari bathroom toilet paper

 The shower?
 Hot water, prepared just for you.

 When you’re ready to rinse off the Serengeti dust, simply let the staff know.
 They’ll fill your shower with hot water on request.
-Instead of turning a tap, you pull a chain to start the flow.
-Stop pulling, and the water stops.
+Instead of turning a tap, you pull a toggled chain to start the flow.
+Pull the toggle in the other direction, and the water stops.
 It’s efficient, eco-friendly, and oddly satisfying — like ringing a very rewarding bell.

 And yes, there’s plenty of hot water for a refreshing post-adventure rinse.
-Just pack biodegradable products so we can keep the earth beneath your tent exactly as we found it.
+We supply eco-friendly shampoo, conditioner and soap, but if you want to bring your own, make sure they’re biodegradable, so we can keep the earth beneath your tent exactly as we found it.
 (Your Prep Team can help with recommendations — they’re basically safari fairy godparents.)

 In the Bush: